mojular/layouts/README.md

 # Mojular templates

-A collection of base layout templates for a multiple languages (ERB, Django, Jinja) as well as commong Jinja macros and Rails/Padrino partials.
+A collection of base layout templates for multiple template languages (ERB, Django, Jinja).
+Also common Jinja macros and Rails/Padrino partials.

 ## Installation